bitovi/academy/src/typescript/3-types.md

 - Assign that variable to an instance of `Date`
 - Export that variable as the default export.

+### What you need to know

+- Use `new Date()` to create an instance of Date.

+### Verify your solution

-Run the following to verify your solution:
+✏️ Run the following to verify your solution:

 ```shell
 npm run 2b-types
 ```

-### What you need to know

-- Use `new Date()` to create an instance of Date.

 ### The solution

 <details>
 <summary>Click to see the solution</summary>

+✏️ Update `2b-date-export.ts` to create, assign, and export a date variable.

 ```typescript
 let me: Date;